-Before you can snap real photographs of ghosts you will need to know how to see ghosts or spirits.
+Before you can take real photographs of ghosts you will need to know how to see ghosts or spirits.
 So I've asked Sue Treanor, who is a psychic medium with a British Ghost Hunting company, for some tips.

 Here’s Sue’s Top Tips for Ghost-Hunters aiming to take real photographs of ghosts.